moirai2/moirai2/README.md

 * A command json file used in the previous usage, specifies command lines, input, and output.
 * I have prepared basic command lines at <a href="https://moirai2.github.io/command">https://moirai2.github.io/command</a>.
+* You can create your own command json file and use from a local directory or your website.
 ```shell
 {
 "https://moirai2.github.io/schema/daemon/input":"$input",